Groom Creek, Arizona

 Groom Creek is an unincorporated community in Yavapai County, in the U.S. state of Arizona.

 History

 A post office called Groom Creek was in operation between 1901 and 1942.
-The community was named for Robert Groom, a prospector.
+The community was named for Robert W. Groom, a prospector.

+Education

+It is in the Prescott Unified School District, which operates Prescott High School.

+Summer Camps

+The thickly forested, high-elevation terrain of Groom Creek is cooler in the summer than most places in Arizona, with a maximum high temperature averaging 85 degrees Fahrenheit (29 degrees Celsius) in July.
+Because of this, there have been children's summer camps located in the area for many decades.
+As of 2025 these include: